 An early and objective diagnosis of reflux, such as Peptest provides, opens the door to lifestyle changes, and future treatment.
 Peptest can also be used after reflux treatments to assess the success or failure of any treatment.
 Find out more about Peptest and order your Peptest home testing kit now.

-Disclaimer: This blog post is for information only and is not an endorsement of the Iqoro device.
+Disclaimer: This is an informational blog and does not constitute lifestyle advice and is not an endorsement of the IQoro device.
+We always recommend you do your own research on top to ensure it’s right for your specific circumstances.
+You can always get in touch if you have any questions.
+As an Amazon Associate, we earn from qualifying purchases.
 You should always consult your doctor prior to undertaking any treatment for reflux.
-This blog content was last updated in February 2020.
+This blog content was last updated in May 2021.